dougeby/IntuneDocs/intune-user-help/encrypt-your-device-android.md

     * **Storage** > **Lock screen and security** > **Other security settings**

 2. Follow the onscreen instructions.
 During encryption, your device could restart several times.
-3. Open the Company Portal or Microsoft Intune app, select your device, and tap **Check device settings**.
+3. Open the Company Portal or Microsoft Intune app.
+    * Company Portal users: Select your device and tap **Check device settings**.
+    * Microsoft Intune users: You'll have to wait until the page updates, but when it does, your encryption status should change to compliant.

 ## Troubleshoot
 **Issue**: You've already encrypted your device and